Stanytsia-Luhanska Raion

 Since 2014, some areas of the raion have been controlled by the Luhansk People's Republic, a Russia-backed militant group.
-They were later absorbed into other administrative units.
+They were later absorbed into other administrative units..
+The region was fully occupied by Russia in 2022, and the raion was re-established and fully-funtioning under the new Russian-controlled government.

 Demographics

 As of the 2001 Ukrainian Census: